wimvanderbauwhede/RefactorF4Acc/TyTraCLTransformations/MemoryReduction/memory-reduction-TyTraCL-REMAINING-ISSUES.md

 ## Integration of the scalarised code

 !!!
 There is a bug in the scalarisation: the signatures are wrong!

+The remaining issue is: if we have a stencil which is InOut because it updates one point of that stencil

+["eta","s",0,VS] In
+["eta","",1,] Out

+We then have as output a non-stencil arg, but this is actually one of the stencil points.
+In Fortran this is fine, but the problem is than in TyTraCL I don't know which point of the stencil is actually the output.

 - I need to include all modules with the scalarised kernels

 I need to modularise it and create a main program